Testing Mortgage Application Software

 This is the most important factor in evaluating the amount to approve for a mortgage.
 Usually, there are different income categories.
 The income calculations for mortgage purposes not only include the money coming into your pocket, but also your predicted expenses.
 For example, income in the mortgage application may include: annual salary, bonus, holiday, benefits, welfare, and compensation owed or due based on divorce.
 Usually, the final income used for the calculation of the mortgage amount approved is calculated based on each category.
 Combined with the above elements, there are many ratios applied to determine an applicant’s score when deciding to approve or disapprove the mortgage.
 Understanding the characteristics and elements of approval and disapproval is critical to developing negative test cases when testing mortgage software.

 Work With Experts In Mortgage Domain Testing

 However, rules are changed if there is more than one applicant.
 For example, if there are two applicants, the total income is not a simple addition of their individual incomes.
 Each applicant may be weighted differently, and if there are three applicants, the middle income might not be involved in the calculations.
-The mortgage testing team must design different test cases based on the number of applicants.
+The testing team must have deep mortgage domain knowledge in order to design variant test cases based on the number of applicants.
 Because income is such a driver in mortgage approval, there are many other rules that you may need to account for, such as the applicant’s length of employment at their current and previous employers.
 An applicant that moves from job to job for whatever reason may have a different risk profile.
 Changes in income are also a potential determining factor.
 While an increasing income may be seen as beneficial to the applicant’s ability to repay a mortgage, income stability is also important.
 For instance, if increased from $50,000 last year to $150,000 this year, there could be a rule that discounts the higher income because of the probability that their income would return to the previous amount.

 Mortgage and Loan Type